sailing-innocent/SailDendron/packages/common-assets/README.md

+# Common Assets

+This package contains
+- javascript
+- css

-This package contains javascript and css used in other Dendron projects
+used in other Dendron projects